GenomicsAotearoa/hts_workshop_mpi/level2/42_workflow_starting.md

 [db/de7d4e] process > sort_and_filter (1)  [100%] 1 of 1 ✔
 ```

 This is basically the same as before, but now we have a second **_process_** run, and a second set output directory created.
 Check the contents to make sure that `mapping.bam` is present before we continue.
+Note that there are two `bam` files in your output directory, but we have only marked the `mapped.bam` as a desired output.
+The `sorted.bam` file is ignored from this point forward.

 ---